hellojinwoo/CA_GMVP/README.md

 # Clustering Approaches for GMVP

-This is the source code used for experiments for the research paper "<a href = "https://arxiv.org/abs/2001.02966">__Clustering Approaches for Global Minimum Variance Portfolio__"</a>
+- This is the source code used for experiments for the research paper "<a href = "https://arxiv.org/abs/2001.02966">__Clustering Approaches for Global Minimum Variance Portfolio__"</a>
+- The academic paper utilizes 'constrained K-means clustering' to group stocks showing similar price movements before performing within group portfolio optimization.

 ## Example
 ```